whuang288alex/video_feature_extraction/README.md

 ```
 ## Structure of the Repository

+- ` configs/`
-- ` configs/`: this directory contains configuration files that define different runtime settings
+    - This directory contains configuration files that define different runtime settings
+- ` models/`
-- ` models/`: this is the directory where you implement the models you use for feature extraction.
+    - This is the directory where you implement the models you use for feature extraction.
+- ` inputs/`
-- ` inputs/`: this is the default directory where you store the input videos.
+    - This is the default directory where you store the input videos.
+- ` features/`
-- ` features/`: this is the default directory where you store the features you extract.
+    - This is the default directory where you store the features you extract.
+- ` submit/`
-- ` submit/`: this directory contains the code to submit computation to CHTC for throughput computing
+    - This directory contains the code to submit computation to CHTC for throughput computing

 ## Feature Extraction